 Blade extracts the plugin from the Plugins SDK and reorganizes it in a standard

 web application project in Workspace’s

-blade convert -l lists Plugins SDK projects that can be
+blade convert -l to show a list of projects that can

-The image below shows the plugin files before and after they’re migrated to Workspace web apps.
+The image below shows the plugin files before and after they’re migrated to Workspace.

 The following table maps traditional plugin source files to the standard web application folder structure Workspace uses.